Destinations The Americas Washington, DC

 Can’t make it to Washington, DC to see the cherry blossoms?

-If you don’t think you can make the trip to see the cherry blossoms this year, you can still follow their progress online at the Cherry Blossoms Watch website.
+If you don’t think you can make the trip to see the cherry blossoms this year, you can still follow their progress online at the Cherry Blossom Watch website.
 Additionally, be sure to check the Bloomcam for your daily dose of cherry blossom progress.
 Finally, you can take a look at the Photo Gallery provided by the National Park Services for some great pictures of the blooming trees.

 In closing, a spring trip to Washington, DC to see the cherry blossoms should be on everyone’s trip list.
 The nation’s capital gets transformed by the blossom’s colors, smells, festival activities and parties.
 It is truly a special time in DC.
 We hope you get to enjoy it soon! 🌸🌸🌸